gpillon/k4all/README.md

 ### Using the ISO

+0. Prepare a good Coffee (Expresso or American, depending on the hardware).
 1. Boot the ISO on the target system.
 2. The installation is fully automated and will format the entire `/dev/sda` disk.
 3. Once completed, the system will reboot into the new environment.
+4. Take the Coffee (for about 5 to 15 minutes, depending on the hardware, 13 mins on a dual core Intel NUC DN2820FYK).
+5. Follow next steps

 ## Default Setup